 Spent the afternoon in English class – outside.
 Like a kilometre deep in the forest kind of outside.
 We read a couple of chapters from True Grit and I can picture the posse of bounty hunters trekking through the woods wondering if their fugitive will pop out from behind every tree.
 I was Interrupted by a lost fawn but couldn’t stay mad at it.

 Dinner was awesome.
 I baked the dough, and we made pizzas from scratch.
 Someone suggested we use pineapple, I tried to have him removed from the school but the teachers agreed we should give him a second chance.

 We had a seminar on space tonight.
 I learned a few constellations and spent a good chunk of the night discussing the possibility of alien life with my roommates.
-Those not in the seminar were in the fitness centre so it was still open after seminar.
-I met up with the usual suspects and we pushed each other through a pretty intense workout.
+Those not discussing space the seminar were in the fitness centre so it was still open after

 I gained experience, knowledge of myself, perspective and gratitude.
 I became a stronger person.